storesafe/cordova-sqlite-storage/README.md

-# Cordova/PhoneGap sqlitePlugin - iOS version
+# Cordova/PhoneGap SQLitePlugin - iOS version

 Native interface to sqlite in a Cordova/PhoneGap plugin, working to follow the HTML5 Web SQL API as close as possible. **NOTE** that the API is now different from https://github.com/davibe/Phonegap-SQLitePlugin.